Support Plans and Financial Help

 All the information gathered, taking into account any previous assessments (including diagnostic assessments) will inform the Plan and what specific interventions will be required.
 Spectrum Clarity Access Consultants will help guide you to identify service providers.

 Spectrum Clarity is a team of professionals who are accredited Mental Health Social Workers with the Australian Association of Social Work (AASW).
-Our three social workers have a combined experience totalling 80+ years!
+Our social workers have a combined experience totalling 80+ years!

 The principal function of Spectrum Clarity is to help parents/carers access services efficiently and effectively for their child (ren) who are presenting with Developmental Delay and/or an Autism Spectrum Disorder including associated disorders.
 (We also work with young people up to the aged of 18 years with a particular focus on life transitions).